Sri Lanka: 11 – 21 December 2022

 The main focus of the tour is to show you around 200 birds including all 34 endemic birds and some owl species.

 Internal transport including private jeeps for safaris

-Entrance fees and permit for all cultural sites, national parks and other sites as per the itinerary
+Entrance fees and permits for all cultural sites, national parks, and other sites as per the itinerary

 Meals Breakfast and dinner